Why It's Important For You To Have A Will

 In the POA-P, you name your agent and successor agents who are authorized to handle your financial affairs.
 You also state when your agent’s authority becomes effective.
 It could be effective immediately or upon the occurrence of some event, such as a written statement from your doctor that you are incapacitated.

-As of July 1, 2011, the State of Illinois mandated new wording for the statutory POA-P. In fact, I usually add several pages of additional provisions that deal with elder care issues.
+From time to time, the State mandates new wording for the statutory POA-P. In fact, I usually add several pages of additional provisions that deal with elder care issues.

 Power of Attorney for Health Care